Havelock North: The Rhetoric of Chlorination

 At the May 2019 Community Disinfection Presentations (in Rarotonga, Cook Islands) the government Project Management Unit (PMU) drew attention to the August 2016 Havelock North (New Zealand) camphylobacter outbreak.

 In this incident, an aquifer (groundwater source) was contaminated after heavy rain.
-Over 1,000 cases of gastro-illness were reported to the District Health Board, and 40% of the town population were reported as being affected by the illness; 45 people were hospitalised.
+Over 1,000 cases of gastro-illness were reported to the District Health Board, and 40% of the town population were reported as being affected by the illness.
+This figure is inclusive of secondary impacts such as businesses affected by staffing shortages: caregivers absent to care for sick family members.
+45 people were hospitalised.

 Media reports later suggested that 5,000 had been ‘affected’; and that three people had died due to the illness.
 However regarding the claims of death, the District Health Board submission to the Inquiry was that ‘in all three cases other medical conditions existed, and that the waterborne illness was unlikely to have been the sole cause of death’ .